noidexe/Enjin-Coin-Documentation/docs/minting-tokens.md

 **transferFeeSettings:** token_id
 The token ID of the token you want to use as the transfer fee.
 Use 0 if you want your users to pay you in Enjin Coin.

-**transferFeeSettings:** value
-Value of the transfer fee.
-If using ENJ, multiply the value by 10^18 to include 18 decimals.

-### Blockchain Data: Permanent

-**totalSupply**: This is how many of the item you want to exist in the world.
-This limit can be broken or mean different things depending on the supply model you use above.
-For example, if you use the COLLAPSING supply type, the initial supply would represent the total number of items that existed during the original run.
-The easiest to understand is FIXED, which tells users that there can only be "this many" items of this kind in existence at any one time.

-**initialReserve**:This is how many items you want to pre-pay to mint as part of the initial create operation.
-Minting items will be deducted from this balance until it is exhausted.
-You have to pay for at least one item on creation.
-Having an initial reserve allows you to create your item without having to spend all the ENJ for your total supply on the create.

 **meltValue**
 The amount of ENJ you want to use per unit of item you are creating.
 You need to use a minimal